ctfs/write-ups-2015/9447-ctf-2015/misc/give-feedback/README.md

 9447{Thanks_for_the_feedback}

-## Other write-ups and resources

-* “We gave our thoughts.
+“We gave our thoughts.
 At the end of the survey, there was something that looked like a flag.
 Wow, it was! ~ :D “

+## Other write-ups and resources

+* none yet